 A round of skeet consists of 25 targets, with 17 shot as singles and 8 as doubles.
 The first miss is repeated immediately and is called an option.
 If no targets are missed during the round, the last or 25th target is shot at the last station, low house 8.
 The shooting sequence is as follows:

 Stations 1 and 2: High house single; Low house single; High house/Low house pair

 Stations 3, 4, and 5: High house single; Low house single

 Stations 6 and 7: High house single; Low house single; Low house/High house pair

 Station 8: High house single; Low house single

+Skeet is shot in squads of up to five shooters.
+They move from station to station around the half moon, ending up in the center at the end of the round.
 Any gauge shotgun may be used, of any type, as long as it can fire at least two shots.
 The preferred shot size is #9, but nothing larger than 7-1/2 should ever be used.
 Since strength is not a factor, women are able to compete equally with men.
 Left handed shooters do just as well as right.

-How 5-Stand works…
+How 5-Stand Works…

 There are five stations or stands and six to eight strategically placed clay target throwers (called traps).
 Shooters shoot in turn at various combinations of clay birds.
 Each station will have a menu card that lets the shooter know the sequence of clay birds that he or she will be shooting at (i.e. from which trap the clay bird will be coming).